Peg solitaire: Board variants

 Peg solitaire has been played on other size boards, although the two given above are the most popular.
 It has also been played on a triangular board, with jumps allowed in all 3 directions.
-As long as the variant has the proper "parity" and is large enough, it will probably be solvable.
+As long as the variant has the proper “parity” and is large enough, it will probably be solvable.
+In 2025, YouTuber Michael Stevens laid out each of these variants on one board.
+He called it “Omnijump”.

 A common triangular variant has five pegs on a side.
 A solution where the final peg arrives at the initial empty hole is not possible for a hole in one of the three central positions.
 An empty corner-hole setup can be solved in ten moves, and an empty midside-hole setup in nine (Bell 2008):

 Video game

 On June 26, 1992, a video game based on peg solitaire was released for the Game Boy.
 Titled simply Solitaire, the game was developed by Hect.
 In North America, DTMC released the game as Lazlos' Leap.

+Professor Layton and the Diabolical Box features six puzzles asking the player to solve the English peg solitaire board from different initial positions, the last one being the traditional configuration.

 In popular culture

+The PC game Shivers, a horror-themed point and click puzzle game, features many puzzles/games for the player to complete.
+The puzzle dubbed "Chinese Checkers" is actually peg solitaire.

 Cracker Barrel features the game at every table at their locations.
 The board featured is triangular with 15 total holes.